 - 43. WFP is the largest provider of CBTs and food in Mali.
 Its substantial field presence, particularly in the north and centre of the country, makes it well placed to respond to the needs of the areas and populations that are furthest behind.
 WFP is also well positioned to contribute to implementation of the humanitarian-development nexus approach, through its involvement in humanitarian response, its work on resilience and its experience in supporting participatory planning at the decentralized and community level. - 44.
-The CSP presents an opportunity to inform and strengthen the integration of food security and nutrition into the nascent social protection system.43 The response to conflict-related displacement is already implemented in collaboration with government services responsible for social protection.
-The Government has also approached WFP regarding potential collaboration on a package of measures for preventing malnutrition and conditional transfers associated with labour-intensive asset creation. - 45.
-Application of technology and other innovations can increase WFP's efficiency and effectiveness and extend its reach and capacity.
-Technology has increased the timeliness of data collection and analysis, facilitating access to hard-to-reach areas and allowing beneficiary feedback.
-Thematic research is being used to improve project design and implementation. - 46.
-Multisectoral and multi-actor interventions present opportunities to harness synergies between programmes.
-One example is the development of a joint strategy on SDG 2 by the United Nations Children's Fund (UNICEF), FAO and WFP.
-This will also be significant with respect to gender and protection issues.
+The CSP presents an opportunity to inform and strengthen the integration of food security and nutrition into the nascent social protection system.48 The response to conflict-related displacement is already implemented in collaboration with government services responsible for social protection.
+The Government has also approached WFP regarding potential collaboration on a package of measures for preventing malnutrition and conditional transfers associated with labour-intensive asset creation.